mmhanson/Basecamp/README.md

 ## Project Goals
-Put in a loose way, this library is suppossed to take all those scraggly helper- functions and structs for handling data structures and algorithms and consolidate them to a set of well-made headers.
+Put in a loose way, this library is suppossed to take all those scraggly helper-functions and structs for handling data structures and algorithms and consolidate them to a set of well-made headers.
 No need to write *yet another* helper function to reallocate an array, the dynamic_array header does this for you.